gdcc/infra-templates/readme.md

 ### Local development

 1. Clone the repo.
 2. All code lives in main.py, go crazy there.
-Templates can be added in the templates folder.
+Templates can be added in the "templates" folder.

 ### Upgrading